w9be1tip0v/athena/.cursorrules/rules.md

 # Tracing Examples

-Spans should be created for meaningful actions within an applications like button clicks, API calls, and function calls Use the `Sentry.startSpan` function to create a span Child spans can exist within a parent span
+Spans should be created for meaningful actions within an application, such as button clicks, API calls, and function calls Use the `Sentry.startSpan` function to create a span Child spans can exist within a parent span

 ## Custom Span instrumentation in component actions

-The `name` and `op` properties should be meaninful for the activities in the call.
+The `name` and `op` properties should be meaningful for the activities in the call.
 Attach attributes based on relevant information and metrics from the request

 ```javascript